cuberoot-sw/cuberoot-sw.github.com/source/_posts/2013-02-27-rails-memcacheing-using-dalli.markdown

   $ gem install dalli
 ```

-Test it with a sample of code on rails console :
+Then test it with a sample of code on rails console :
 ```ruby
          require 'dalli'
           dc = Dalli::Client.new('localhost:11211')